Salter's duck

 Salter's duck, also known as the nodding duck or by its official name the Edinburgh duck, is a device that converts wave power into electricity.
 The wave impact induces rotation of gyroscopes located inside a pear-shaped "duck", and an electrical generator converts this rotation into electricity with an overall efficiency of up to 90%.

 The Salter's duck was invented by Stephen Salter in response to the oil shortage in the 1970s and was one of the earliest generator designs proposed to the Wave Energy programme in the United Kingdom.
 The funding for the project was cut off in the early 1980s after oil supplies rebounded and the UK government moved away from alternative energy sources.
-As of May 2018 no wave-power devices have ever gone into large-scale production.
+It was also later found that agencies advising the UK government had ignored data regarding the costs of the technology in favor of their own more pessimistic figures.
+As of 2026 no wave-power devices have ever gone into large-scale production.